ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-Are you sure you know MLOps? - <a href="https://medium.com/illumination/are-you-sure-you-know-mlops-015a9c01345a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Anthropic MCP: Extinguish Encoding Fires & Sleep Soundly - <a href="https://medium.com/generative-ai/anthropic-mcp-extinguish-encoding-fires-sleep-soundly-dedab6dc182b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ILLUMINATION`**
+✍️ **posted by `Generative AI`**

-<blockquote>Everyone talks about training ML models, but what happens after that?</blockquote>
+<blockquote>Build your own real-time DevOps assistant to slash troubleshooting time and keep our streaming service online</blockquote>

 <h3>5.
-Cloud Cost Optimization: How We Cut Costs by 33% Without Slowing Growth - <a href="https://medium.com/@chaliyarc/cloud-cost-optimization-how-we-cut-costs-by-33-without-slowing-growth-bcb613c2bb68" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Side Projects That Will Make You a Better DevOps Engineer - <a href="https://medium.com/@osomudeyazudonu/5-side-projects-that-will-make-you-a-better-devops-engineer-add5aec0389f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chalitha Kulathunga`**
+✍️ **posted by `Zudonu Osomudeya`**

-<blockquote>How we cut cloud costs by 33% in 3 months — tackling hidden expenses, cost spikes, and governance challenges while ensuring growth</blockquote>
+<blockquote>5 Side DevOps Projects</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Templating Alertmanager Config in kube-prometheus-stack - <a href="https://medium.com/loveholidays-tech/templating-alertmanager-config-in-kube-prometheus-stack-6901a50857ce" target="_blank" rel="noopener noreferrer">link</a></h3>
+CloudFront in front of a EKS managed LoadBalancer(ALB) - <a href="https://medium.com/tech-kartenmacherei/cloudfront-in-front-of-a-eks-managed-loadbalancer-alb-64bd21769964" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `loveholidays tech`**
+✍️ **posted by `celebrate company`**

-<blockquote>Simplifying Alertmanager Routing with template driven config in kube-prometheus-stack.</blockquote>
+<blockquote>Having recently adopted EKS in auto-mode to deploy our services on AWS, we came across an use case where we had to implement CDN based…</blockquote>

 <h3>2.
 How to Efficiently Use GPUs for Distributed Machine Learning in MLOps - <a href="https://medium.com/weles-ai/how-to-efficiently-use-gpus-for-distributed-machine-learning-in-mlops-94add9801a2b" target="_blank" rel="noopener noreferrer">link</a></h3>